frenata/cruxt/README.md

 Tool(s?) for manipulating recorded fitness files, ala TCX/GPX/etc.

+At a minimum this should allow a user to specify via a simple UI (web? ssh? cli?) a series of fitness files to be ingested, *how* they should be merged and/or manipulating, and finally produce a single output file for that user.

 ## Project Goals

   * build good library support for de/serializing TCX files (the existing library in Rust doesn't support serialization and has little traffic)